Diizzayy/nuxt-graphql-client/docs/content/en/advanced/multiple-clients.md

 ## Multiple Client Mode

-When you have configured more than one client, The behavior of the module slightly changes and the pertinent client must be specified when using [Helper Functions](/getting-started/helper-functions) and when composing GraphQL Operations for the clients that aren't flagged as [default](#default-client).
+When you have configured more than one client, The behavior of the module slightly changes and the pertinent client must be specified when using `nuxt-graphql-client`[Composables](/getting-started/composables) and when composing GraphQL Operations for the clients that aren't flagged as [default](#default-client).

 ### Configure multiple clients